- Why we decided to add direct export to Outlook

 So, our developers started working on this project.
 And we have released this option.

-We are proud to announce that Stripo is the first email editor that allows you to create email templates for Outlook and seamlessly push them to this email client.
+We are proud to announce that Stripo is one of the few email editors that allow you to create email templates for Outlook and seamlessly push them to this email client.

 Step 1.
 Building email templates for Outlook

-In our blog post "Manual A to Z", we in detail show how to create newsletter templates.
+In our blog post "Manual A to Z", we in detail show how to build newsletter templates.

 Outlook CTA buttons

 To help you save buttons' design across all Outlook versions, you need to activate the "Support of Outlook" option.

 choose the "Button" tab;

 enable the "Support of Outlook" option.

 Backgrounds render in Outlook only if they have been set for entire emails.
 If you set a background for a row/stripe, or any other email element, it will not be displayed.

 We have found a solution.

 open the HTML code editor;

-- insert this code sample above the line in the code that starts with "Table width";
+- paste this code sample above the line in the code that starts with "Table width";

 <!--[if gte mso 9]> <v:rect xmlns:v="urn:schemas-microsoft-com:vml" fill="true" stroke="false" style="width:327px;height:100%;"> <v:fill type="frame" src="https://iiqf.stripocdn.email/content/guids/CABINET_b696bac619e2a6fd60a2c756b8b7c9c5/images/26661559905688877.png" color="#7bceeb" ></v:fill> <v:textbox inset="0,0,0,0"> <![endif]-->

-now insert this code sample below the line in the code that start with "Table width", i.e. below the same line;
+now paste this code sample below the line in the code that start with "Table width", i.e. below the same line;

 <!--[if gte mso 9]> </v:textbox> </v:rect> <![endif]-->

 replace the link that we've underlined with the link to your background image — you'll have to do it twice;

-- be sure to edit image width so that it corresponds the container's width — you can see it in the top line after the "width" tag.
+- be sure to edit the image width before uploading it so that it matches the container's — you can see it in the top line after the "width" tag.
 In our case, it is 600 px.

-Please be advised that you cannot both use this code for backgrounds and activate the "Support of Outlook" option for buttons as Outlook renders only one element written in VML at a time.
+Please be advised that you cannot both use this code for backgrounds and activate the "Support of Outlook" option (for buttons) simultanuously as Outlook renders only one element written in VML, at a time.

 In our "Common rendering issues in Outlook" blog post, we show alternatives to background images in emails:

 We all know that as of February 2019, Outlook supports GIFs.